Home: go to the homepage U+1F300 to U+1F5FF Miscellaneous Symbols and Pictographs

 The glyph is not a composition.
 Its East Asian Width is wide.
 In bidirectional text it acts as Other Neutral.
 When changing direction it is not mirrored.
 U+1F54C offers a line break opportunity at its position, except in some numeric contexts.

 The CLDR project calls this character “mosque” for use in screen reading software.
-It assigns these additional labels, e.g. for search in emoji pickers: islam, Muslim, religion.
+It assigns these additional labels, e.g. for search in emoji pickers: islam, masjid, Muslim, religion.

 This character is designated as an emoji.
 It will be rendered as colorful emoji on conforming platforms.
 To reduce it to a monochrome character, you can combine it with Glyph for U+FE0E Variation Selector-15: 🕌︎ See the Emojipedia for more details on this character’s emoji properties.